 Host/Hostess Station & Cash Register

 Hosts and hostesses constantly move in and out of their stations as they greet and escort guests to their tables.
-Mats for these areas are general-purpose, anti-fatigue mats that will provide back and leg support for employees.
+Mats for these host and checkout areas are general-purpose, anti-fatigue floor mats that will provide back and leg support for employees.

 Behind the Bar